 When I feel the need for a good sustained laugh I go to YouTube and pull up a few episodes of “The Vicar of Dibley.”

-The “Vicar” was about a small conservative English village where their Church Vicar has died.
+The “Vicar” was about a small conservative English village where the Church Vicar has died.
 The chaos ensues when the new Vicar arrives…and it’s a Woman!

-One of my favorite among the characters living in Dibley was “Alice Tinker” the Church Verger – a sort of assistant/caretaker.
+One of my favorites among the characters living in Dibley was “Alice Tinker” the Church Verger – a sort of assistant/caretaker.
 Alice was played by an actress named Emma Chambers.